Shoaib-Akther-Asif/Quality-of-Life-Index-by-Country-visualization-project/README.md

 # Country-wise Quality of Life Overview
 ## Problem Statement & findings
 The goal of this project is to gather and analyze quality-of-life data by country for 2025, sourced dynamically from the [Numbeo website](https://www.numbeo.com/quality-of-life/rankings_by_country.jsp?title=2025).
 This project involved scraping the data using Selenium, followed by processing and visualizing it through interactive dashboards in Tableau Public.
+## Data Collection
+A total of 761 data points were collected, covering the following indices:
+  - Quality of Life Index
+  - Safety Index
+  - Healthcare Index
+  - Pollution Index
+  - Purchasing Power Index
+  - Cost of Living Index
+  - Traffic Commute Time Index
+  - Property Price to Income Ratio
+  - Climate Index

+The data spans the years 2016 to 2025, enabling a comparison of trends over time.

-### **Goals of This Project**
+## **Goals of This Project**
 1. Provide a comprehensive global perspective on various quality-of-life indices.
 2. Identify key factors influencing the `Quality of Life Index`.
 3. Compare different indices to determine the best country for living.
 4. Analyze patterns of quality-of-life-related indices across different continents.
-5. Create a heatmap to visually represent the best countries to live in.
+5. Find top countries according to selected indexe

-### The following key insights and analyses were derived using the data and presented through the Tableau Dashboard:
+## The following key insights and analyses were derived using the data and presented through the Tableau Dashboard:
 ## Describing Tableau Dashboard:

 ### 1. **World-wide View for Selected Index**